 How much popcorn is sold annually?
-According to the Popcorn Board (a non-profit national commodity promotion and research program), Each year, Americans consume over 14 billion quarts.
-That’s the equivalent of 43 quarts per person in the U.S. per year!
-But how did these funny-looking pops become so beloved by Americans?
+According to the Popcorn Board (a non-profit national commodity promotion and research program), Americans consume over 14 billion quarts each year.
+That's the equivalent of 43 quarts per person in the U.S. annually!

 How Much Popcorn is Sold Annually